couzic/lenrix/README.md

 ```

 #### `updates()`
 Once action types are defined, it is possible to register type-safe updates.
-See `immutable-lens` documentation for more information on lenses.
+See [`immutable-lens`](https://github.com/couzic/immutable-lens) for the lens API documentation.
 ```ts
 const store = createStore({name: 'Bob'})
    .actionTypes<{setName: string}>()